Hurricane Milton brings ‘damaging winds’ as Cat. 2 storm after Siesta Key landfall

 The National Hurricane Center says the combination of a dangerous storm surge and the tide will cause normally dry areas near the coast to be flooded by rising waters moving inland from the shoreline.
 The water could reach the following heights above ground somewhere in the indicated areas if the peak surge occurs at the time of high tide:

-FOX 13 meteorologists say where Hurricane Milton makes landfall will make a huge difference in the amount of storm surge, with areas just south of the eye getting the worst of it.
+FOX 13 meteorologists say where Hurricane Milton makes landfall will make a huge difference in the amount of storm surge, with areas ranging from the eye to about 20–30 miles south getting the worst of it.

 What is the difference between a watch and a warning?